TypeFox/monaco-languageclient/docs/migration.md

 </td></tr>
 </table>

-The content and scope configuration objects `MonacoVscodeApiConfig`, `LanguageClientConfig` and `EditorAppConfig` changed sligthly compared to their counter parts in the previous version.
+The content and scope configuration objects `MonacoVscodeApiConfig`, `LanguageClientConfig` and `EditorAppConfig` changed slightly compared to their counterparts in the previous version.
 The differences are explained in the following chapters.

 ## MonacoVscodeApiConfig

-`MonacoVscodeApiConfig` containes all things that were previously part of `vscodeApiConfig` of the `WrapperConfig`.
-The `viewsConfig` config in addition to the `$type` is now mandatory.
-But, `serviceOverrides` is now optional.
+`MonacoVscodeApiConfig` contains all things that were previously part of `vscodeApiConfig` of the `WrapperConfig`.
+The `viewsConfig` configuration, in addition to the `$type`, is now mandatory. `serviceOverrides` is now optional.

 <table>
 <tr><th>v9/v6</th><th>v10</th></tr>